A Love Supreme: Live in Seattle: Background

 During September 14–26, 1965, the John Coltrane Quartet played an engagement at the Jazz Workshop in San Francisco.
 The saxophonist Pharoah Sanders, whose music Coltrane admired, and who had previously recorded with Coltrane on Ascension, went to hear the group and was invited to sit in.
 According to Sanders, "[H]e told me then that he was thinking of changing the group and changing the music, to get different sounds.
 He asked me to play with him."
 At the same time, the multi-instrumentalist Donald Garrett, who had played with Coltrane's group in 1961 as a second bassist, was also asked to sit in.
 At the end of the two-week gig, both Sanders and Garrett were asked to join the band, and accompanied it to the next engagement, September 27–October 2, at the Penthouse in Seattle.
 On September 30, the group recorded the music heard on Live in Seattle (Impulse!, 1971) at the Penthouse, and on October 1, they recorded Om (Impulse!, 1968) at a separate location.
 They returned to the Penthouse the following day, where, with guest saxophonist Carlos Ward, they performed A Love Supreme.

 Critical reception

 On review aggregator Metacritic, the album has a score of 92 out of 100 from nine critics' reviews, indicating "universal acclaim".
 A review in Relix calls this recording "a 75-minute journey through free-jazz heaven".
-Pitchfork describes the members of the quartet individually-Jones as "both deeply complex and also strikingly coherent", Sanders' "[H]e delivers a flurry of smeared tones and growls—he sounds possessed" and mostly importantly Coltrane-"[H]e’s overblowing with an energy far beyond that of the studio recording, and sometimes it sounds as though his horn might break apart" descibring his solo in 'Acknowledgment'.
+Pitchfork describes the members of the quartet individually-Jones as "both deeply complex and also strikingly coherent", Sanders' "[H]e delivers a flurry of smeared tones and growls—he sounds possessed" and mostly importantly Coltrane-"[H]e’s overblowing with an energy far beyond that of the studio recording, and sometimes it sounds as though his horn might break apart" describing his solo in 'Acknowledgment'.